 The ultimate list of the 100 locations in the UK that are said to be the most haunted, including pubs, hospitals, haunted houses, castles, prisons and forests.

-The 100 locations listed below are ranked in order of number of reports of paranormal activity, unique ghosts count and the longevity of the haunting.
+The 100 locations listed below are ranked in order of number of reports of paranormal activity, unique ghosts count and the longevity of the haunting up to 2018.
 After crunching all this data we've compiled the most complete list of paranormal hotspots in Great Britain.

 100. Wistman's Wood, Princetown

 With tales involving druids, ghosts, and even the Devil himself, this ancient woodland in Devon has to be one of the most mysterious and magical places in Britain.
 The wood is a small remaining part of what was once a much larger forest that covered most of the moor around 9,000 years ago.